RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

 Examples of Features that the Sample Implementation does not Support
 ----
-Below are a few examples of members in the ITranslationProvider interface, which you might have to implement for your particular implementation, but that do not need to be used for our simple delimited list provider.
+Below are a few examples of members in the `ITranslationProvider` interface, which you might have to implement for your particular implementation, but that do not need to be used for our simple delimited list provider.

-As our sample plug-in is only supposed to look up and return plain text (i.e. no tagged input), the SupportsTaggedInput property can be set to return False:
+As our sample plug-in is only supposed to look up and return plain text (i.e. no tagged input), the `SupportsTaggedInput` property can be set to return False:

 Also, the delimited lists are only supposed to be used for lookup, not for updating the translation provider.
-For this reason, the SupportsUpdate property is also set to return False:
+For this reason, the `SupportsUpdate` property is also set to return False:
-Returning False has a direct impact on the user interface of Trados Studio 2017, as it will disable the Update check box as shown below:
+Returning False has a direct impact on the user interface of Trados Studio, as it will disable the Update check box as shown below:

 <img style="display:block; " src="images/UpdateDisabled.jpg"/>